 Consider all your options and do your research well.
 Maybe you’ll discover something about being an influencer that you weren’t previously aware of.
 Remember, all that glitters is not gold.
 Don’t be shy to search for an alternative career path if you discover you can’t earn a living as an influencer.

 11) Being “Trendy” Alone Is Not Sustainable.

-Trying to keep up with trends will only frustrate you, particularly if you’re doing it because of your desire to be trendy.
+Trying to keep up with trends will only frustrate you, mainly if you’re doing it because of your desire to be trendy.
 Reliance on trends isn’t solid enough ground for your business to stand on.